chrishic/AWS-certs/professional/solutions-architect/README.md

 	- Understand RTO, RPO
 	- Understand the difference between each type and what each offers with respect to RTO/RPO
 		- Pilot light
-		- Warm standby esp. pilot light, warm standby w.r.t RTO and RPO)
+		- Warm standby
+		- Understand what each offers in terms of RTO, RPO
+	- Understand difference between HA and fault tolerant
 * Cloud migration
 	- Make sure you understand the difference between:
 		- re-host